 Here are my personal favorites

-For the base sketch, I use a mechanical pencil with a 0.5 nib.
-You will also need eraser and sharpener for colored pencils.
+For a draft sketch, I use a mechanical pencil with a 0.5 nib.
+You will also need an eraser and a sharpener for pencils.

-Professional markers give solid color, last longer and they are much easier to use due to the steady flow of ink.
-In FSketcher fashion drawing tutorials I am using Promarker, brand of markers produced by Winsor & Newton.
-Both Copic and Promarker are quite expensive.
+Professional markers give consistent solid color, last longer and they are much easier to use due to their steady flow of ink.
+In FSketcher fashion sketching tutorials I use Promarkers, marker pens produced by Winsor & Newton.
+Both Copic and Promarker are more expensive than the majority of alternatives.
 You might find a cheaper option in your local art store.
-Even though you might give up some super-quality, cheap markers sometimes are not that bad and it is possible to make great sketches with them too.
-Check this review of the best markers for fashion drawing to find out more about them and to choose the right ones for yourself.
+Even though you might give up some super-quality, some cheap markers perform pretty decently and it is possible to make great sketches with them too.
+Check this review of the best markers for fashion drawing to find out more about different brands and to choose the right one for yourself.

-To outline a figure and to draw details I usually use black fine-line pens – Sakura’s Micron pens.
+To outline a figure and to draw details I usually use black fine-line pens.
 Different nib sizes let me show various outlines, textures, and patterns.

-If you want to publish your work online, no matter if it is piece of your web portfolio or an Instagram post, it is important to have a clean and sharp image.
+If you want to publish your work online, no matter if it is a piece of your web portfolio or an Instagram post, to look more professional you’ll need a clean and sharp image.
 In order to turn your sketch into a high-quality digital image, you will need an HD-scanner (I use Canon LiDE 120) and an image-editing software, such as Photoshop.
 For posting on Instagram you will also need a smartphone or a tablet.

-If you want your designs to literally shine, you can use glitter, sequins, crystals, etc. Keep in mind that for a certain medium you will also need to have some glue.
+If you want your designs to literally shine, you can use glitter, sequins, crystals, etc. Keep in mind that for a certain medium you will need some glue.

-In order to save your time, it is a nice idea to prepare templates of models standing in different poses.
+In order to save your time, it is a nice idea to prepare templates of models standing in different poses a la “croquis”.
 A lightbox will make it much easier to trace those templates later.
+It will also be handy if you decide to turn your illustrations into animation.
 If you don’t want to buy a lightbox, you can use a window during the day in the same way.
 If there is any glass table in your place, you can put a source of light underneath it.
-That way you will get the same effect that a lightbox gives.

 Last but not least, if you want to draw digitally (which is a great idea), you will need to get an artistic tablet.
 Why won’t you just draw using your mouse?
 In order to display natural brush strokes on the screen, the system must understand how hard you push on your pen.
 It’s called pressure sensitivity and a stylus in comparison with a mouse has it.
-Currently, I am working with Wacom Cintiq 13 HD Touch.
-I started drawing digitally quite recently and my first tablet was Wacom Intuos for under $200.
-It was perfect.
-For drawing fashion sketches, it is just great.
-At the beginning, you might feel weird since on Intuos you draw on the tablet looking at the screen of your computer (second tablet below).
-When working with Cintiq (first tablet below) you draw directly on the screen, so it feels a bit more naturally.
+Currently, I am working with Wacom Intuos for under $100.
+For drawing fashion sketches, it is just enough.
+At the beginning, you might feel weird since on Intuos you draw on the tablet looking at the screen of your computer (the second tablet below👇🏽).
+When working with Cintiq (the first tablet) you draw directly on the screen, so it feels a bit more “normally”.

 Here I have covered most of the equipment that I use when I create my works.
-Time after time I use different media, such as watercolors, crayons, feather, plants, fabrics, etc. to follow the concept behind the idea.
-If you have any questions or suggestions, please feel free to contact me.
+Time after time I use different media, such as watercolors, crayons, feather, ink, plants, fabrics, etc. If you have any questions or suggestions, please feel free to contact me.